UKHomeOffice/posters/README.md

 * Visually impaired - low vision users
 * Visually impaired - screenreader users

+There is also a [HTML versions of these posters](https://ukhomeoffice.github.io/accessibility-posters/).

 You can read about how the Do's and Don'ts posters were developed on our blog: https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/

 ### Discovery Alpha Beta Live